ShayMayer/Assembler/README.md

 # Mips assembler
-Double pass assmembler for an imaginary assembly language(partial instruction set of the known mips language)
+Double pass assembler for an imaginary assembly language(partial instruction set of the known mips language)

 ## Brief
 This is an implementation of the mips assembler(partial instruction set).